Loot box: Overwatch

 Blizzard Entertainment's Overwatch's loot box implementation does not impact gameplay, but other aspects of the system are subject to criticism.
 A free crate is given to the player each time the player reaches enough experience to level-up, but the rate of experience acquisition varies with player skill.
 While any item contains only cosmetic appeal and has no influence on gameplay, the desire for a specific item creates a strong incentive to purchase additional crates.
 Overwatch's producer Jeff Kaplan detailed the desire to create an in-game currency allowing players to directly acquire an item independent of luck or skill, but currency is only given to a player after opening a crate.
 Overwatch's software-as-a-service model delivers continued revenue as Blizzard adds new items to obtain through loot boxes.
 In response to criticism, Blizzard has made adjustments to its loot box system; for example, reducing the frequency of obtaining duplicate items from loot boxes while attempting to maintain the same in-game currency earning rate in June 2017.
 Blizzard's CEO Mike Morhaime said that with Overwatch's loot boxes, Blizzard avoided inclusion of pay-to-win, gameplay-changing elements and the ability to convert rewards from loot boxes back into real-world money, and thus "don't think Overwatch belongs in that [loot box] controversy".
 Industry analyst Michael Pachter speculated that the loot box model of Overwatch that uses only cosmetic items will become the more preferred method of offering this monetisation in the future.
 Despite this, Overwatch's system still does not allow players to directly use real-world funds to purchase a specific cosmetic item, and the rate which they earn in-game currency towards loot boxes can be slow, both aspects which contribute towards in-game spending and the potential for gambling.

-Overwatch 2, which released as a free to play title, does not use loot boxes and instead offer new cosmetic items through a battle pass system.
+Overwatch 2, which released as a free to play title, did not use loot boxes and instead offered new cosmetic items through a battle pass system.
+An update in February 2025 brought back loot boxes to allow players to earn any cosmetic not on the current battle pass nor the current seasonal or collaboration shop content.
+These loot boxes can only be earned through gameplay or through the battle pass, and to minimize concerns over gambling aspects, will always include a high rarity item, with further higher rarity items guaranteed when opening every five and every twenty loot boxes.